akhilmurthy/IDB/PITCHME.md

 - Asset Collection and Database Population
  - No Official API or asset sources
  - Multiple APIs and scrapers to gather, combine, reformat, and organize
-- Responsiveness
+- Models are well connected
 - Team Cohesion and Organization
-- Design
- - Minimal & Media-Focused
-- test

 +++
 @title[What did we learn?]
 ### <span style="font-family:Helvetica Neue; font-weight:bold"> <span style="color:#f99e1a">What did we learn?</span></span>

+- Overwatch
 - Being resourceful and adaptive to scrape for resources
 - Task and issue tracking with Trello
-- Teamwork when working on seperate things
+- Github version control
-- test
+- GCP is expensive

 +++
 @title[What can we do better?]